What Is Change Management?

 2. Roll out in phases

 Breaking your initiative into phases helps you avoid overwhelming your team with too much change all at once.
+Small, gradual change is more accessible to adopt than significant changes all at once.

 3. Address resistance